hjmegens/hjmegens.github.io/_posts/2021-11-06-The-PAL1-RIOT-expansion.md

 <img src="https://github.com/hjmegens/hjmegens.github.io/blob/master/_posts/figures/RIOT/Timer2.png?raw=true" alt="fig1" style="width: 400px;"/>

 The interesting value here is 9C.
 That value is written to address 1706, and, once written, will be decremented by one every 64 clock cycles.
-If the count is back to zero, reading address 1707 will result in a byte with a '1' on location 7, and if the count is not zero, then reading 1707 will result in a zero.
+If the count is back to zero, reading address 1707 will result in a byte with a '1' on location 7, and if the count is not zero, then reading 1707 will result in a value of zero (i.e. all 8 bits to zero).

 Every count back from 9C back to zero therefore requires 64 * 0x9C or 9984 clock cycles, of 1 microsecond each, or just under 10 ms in total.
 Doing this 100 times totals 0.9984 second.
 Close enough.
 (If I would use 0x9D in stead I would overshoot, totaling 1.048 seconds; 0x9C is the closest you can get to 1 second therefore, at least in this simple way, and it is certainly close enough for my current purpose)